Pirates vs. Cubs Player Props Betting Odds

 Reynolds Stats

-- Reynolds has recorded 66 hits with 18 doubles, three triples, seven home runs and 25 walks.
-He has driven in 38 runs with eight stolen bases.
+- Reynolds has 19 doubles, three triples, seven home runs, 25 walks and 38 RBI (69 total hits).
+He's also swiped eight bases.

-- Reynolds has recorded a base hit in six games in a row.
-During his last 10 outings he is batting .265 with two doubles, nine walks and two RBI.
+- Reynolds will look for his eighth straight game with a hit in this contest.
+In his last 10 games he is batting .343 with three doubles, nine walks and two RBI.

 Reynolds Recent Games